 You can contribute to a Roth IRA even if you participate in a retirement plan through your employer.
 You can open as many Roth IRAs as you choose, but the annual contribution limit applies to the total of all your accounts.

-Before opening a Roth IRA, ask your investment professional or tax advisor these questions:
+Before opening a Roth IRA, ask your investment professional or tax professional these questions:

 - Am I eligible to participate?